vilicaaa/hello-world/README.md

 # hello-world

-all wark an dno play
+all wark and no play